CoLearn-Dev/colink-sdk-python-dev/README.md

 CoLink Python SDK helps both application adnd protocol developers access the functionalities provided by [the CoLink server](https://github.com/CoLearn-Dev/colink-server-dev).

-- For *application developers*, CoLink SDK allows them to update storage, manage computation requests, and monitor the CoLink server status.
+- For *application developers*, CoLink Python SDK allows them to update storage, manage computation requests, and monitor the CoLink server status.
-- For *protocol developers*, CoLink SDK allows them to write CoLink Extensions that extend the functionality of CoLink to support new protocols.
+- For *protocol developers*, CoLink Python SDK allows them to write CoLink Extensions that extend the functionality of CoLink to support new protocols.

 ## Requirements